gabbo89/EEA2024-2025/docs/3a_raw_data_cleaning.md

 The most important options are:

-- –path_to_cutadapt cutadapt  trimming software loading
+- `--path_to_cutadapt cutadapt` trimming software loading
 - `--phred33`  Phred quality scores (DEFAULT)
-- > --illumina for Illumina adapters
+- `--illumina` for Illumina adapters
-- --paired for paired sequences
+- `--paired` for paired sequences
-- --trim1 to elude the software that discards overlapping reads
+- `--trim1` to elude the software that discards overlapping reads
-- --clip_R1 20 cut 20 nt in R1 (5’)
+- `--clip_R1 20` cut 20 nt in R1 (5’)
-- --clip_R2 6 cut 6 nt in R2 (5’)
+- `--clip_R2 6` cut 6 nt in R2 (5’)
-- --three_prime_clip_R1 4 #  cut 4 additional nt in 3’ because adapters clipping leads to residual low-quality bases
+- `--three_prime_clip_R1 4`  cut 4 additional nt in 3’ because adapters clipping leads to residual low-quality bases
-- --three_prime_clip_R2 4 #  cut 4 additional nt in 3’ because adapters clipping leads to residual low-quality bases
+- `--three_prime_clip_R2 4`  cut 4 additional nt in 3’ because adapters clipping leads to residual low-quality bases

 ### Perform a second round of quality control on the trimmed data